 TCP (and UDP) relies on port numbers assigned by the Internet Assigned Numbers Authority (IANA) to forward packets to the appropriate application process.
-Port numbers are 16-bit integers that are part of a message header and identify the process that the packet should be associated with.
+Port numbers are 16-bit integers that are part of a message header and identify the application software process that the packet should be associated with.

 For example, let's say that a client has a copy of Internet Explorer and a copy of Outlook Express open at the same time.
 Both applications are sending TCP requests across the Internet to retrieve web pages and e-mail, respectively.
-How does the computer know which packets to forward to Internet Explorer and which packets to forward to Outlook Express?
-Every packet destined for Internet Explorer has a port number of 80 in the header, and every packet destined for Outlook Express has a port number of 110 in the header.
-Table 1.1 contains a list of the major port numbers you might need to know for the exam.
+How does the computer know which return packets to forward to Internet Explorer and which packets to forward to Outlook Express?
+When making a connection, the client chooses a source port for the communication that is usually in the range from 1024 to 65535 (it could be in the range of 1 to 65535).
+This source port then communicates with a destination port of 80 or 110 on the server side.
+Every packet destined for Internet Explorer has a source port number of 80 in the header, and every packet destined for Outlook Express has a source port number of 110 in the header.

+Table 1.1 contains a list of the well-known port numbers you might need to know for the exam.
 You can also visit www.iana.org to get the most current full list of port numbers.
+Being able to determine from memory the ports to allow or block specific protocols in a firewall, for example, is an asset.
+Be aware that allowing only port 80, for instance, does not ensure that all web traffic will be allowed.
+You must also allow port 443 for certain secure web traffic.